starkinfra/sdk-python/README.md

 ### Query IssuingPurchases

-You can get a list of created purchases given some filters.
+You can query multiple IssuingPurchases according to filters.

 ```python
 import starkinfra